filmaj/medic/README.md

 - node + npm
 - Necessary SDKs for the platforms you are building
 - Any provisioning profiles or certificates for the various platforms you want to test on
   - iOS stuff both installed locally for Xcode and Keychain, as well as the profiles deployed to the test devices.
 Fill out your keychain location (login.keychain) and your keychain password too!
+Tested with Xcode 4.5.2 and 4.6.
   - Debug tokens installed to each BlackBerry Playbook or BB10 device (sorry, no OS 7 and earlier support)

 ## How This Works